raganwald/supervis.es/README.md

 ### code organization

 The key function is `sequence`.
-In naïve form, `sequence` pipelines a value through a series of unary functions:
+In naïve form, `sequence` appears to create a pipeline through a series of unary functions, much like functional composition in reverse:

     plusOne = (n) -> n + 1
     double = (n) -> n * 2